colossalchicken/ink.js/README.md

 	};

-Next, add the name to the layer list to tell the computer to render it.
+Next, add it's name to the layer list to tell the computer to render it.

      layerList = [ Banana ];